-Derivative strategies are only approved at the Bank for hedging purposes and are governed by the Bank's Investment Standard that is approved by ALCO.
+Derivative strategies are approved at the Bank for hedging purposes only and are governed by the Bank's Investment Standard that is approved by ALCO.
+To mitigate the unique risks associated with the use of derivatives, the Bank has specific risk management policies and processes, authorized types of derivatives, and robust controls surrounding the usage of these derivatives.
 Over-the-Counter (OTC) transactions expose the Bank to Counterparty Credit Risk (CCR) and the Bank actively takes steps to mitigate and minimize these exposures, including: